 Yes.
 As of June 15, hotels, restaurants and other businesses in Riviera Nayarit’s hospitality sector began to reopen to tourists, strictly abiding by protocols and health measures put forth by state officials and operating at 30% capacity to ensure safe social distancing on property including in common areas and pools.
 Early October, State Governor announced the beaches can be open at 30% capacity.

 - What is the timeline to open tourism in the destination 100%?

 It is a gradual process, in compliance with the federal government’s epidemiological risk traffic light system: https://coronavirus.gob.mx/semaforo/.

 - What alert level is Riviera Nayarit in?

-Currently, the State of Nayarit is in the highest alert level Red.
-However, Riviera Nayarit, located on Nayarit’s west coast, was granted permission to gradually reopen hotels, restaurants and travel-related businesses at 30% capacity.
+Currently, the State of Nayarit is in the level Orange of the epidemiological risk traffic light system.
+However, Riviera Nayarit, located on Nayarit’s west coast, was granted permission to gradually reopen hotels, restaurants, travel-related businesses and beaches at 30% capacity.

 - Is it safe to visit Riviera Nayarit right now?